ConfirmitASA/Self-documented-LCL-boilerplate/README.md

 Only these files will be documented.
 It's good practice to leave `README.md` and `package.json` included.
 Thus `README.md` will be displayed as a homepage.

 When all this is done you're good to initialize your boilerplate by executing `npm install` in command line (assuming you've already navigated to your project folder in command line).
 Now your project is set up.

+## Comment

+Make sure you read [JSDoc3 documentation](http://usejsdoc.org/index.html) and take a look at the source code of our example file [`JSON_exampleClass.js`](https://confirmitasa.github.io/Self-documented-LCL-boilerplate/0.1.0/JSON_exampleClass.js.html) and the [output docs](https://confirmitasa.github.io/Self-documented-LCL-boilerplate/0.1.0/JSON.html) to get an idea how to document Reportal Scripting code.
+Since JSDoc is tuned not to read the code, only comments, you need to be as explicit as necessary for JSDoc to understand what exactly your function does.
+So you might need to be more descriptive than you would be describing generic JavaScript code.

 ## Generate